ewanbuckingham/ewanbuckingham/README.md

 Hi, I'm Ewan,

-I'm interested in evidence-based product design and management through data analytics and RStats.
-I'm currently working on a range of innovation products for [The Open University](http://www.open.ac.uk) in the fields of:
+I'm interested in evidence-based product design and management through data mining and visualisation using Python and R. I'm currently working on a range of innovation projects for [The Open University](http://www.open.ac.uk) in the fields of:
 -   Augmented collaboration environments
 -   Adaptive and predictive analytics
 -   Learning behavioural insight
--   User-centric horizon scanning
+-   User-centric service design

 If you have an interest in these areas, it would be great to hear from you.